james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 You can also check the load balancer: http://139.178.72.19:9000/

-Once the bootstap process is complete (like with the example below) you can export your KUBECONFIG directory and you can view your nodes.
+Once the bootstrap process is complete (like with the example below) you can export your KUBECONFIG directory and you can view your nodes.

 ```text
   INFO Waiting up to 20m0s for the Kubernetes API at https://api.ocp4.jftest.com:6443...